 In this context, the Chief Economist Team did a 'bottom-up' analysis on the trade data of over 5 000 products that the EU imports to identify for which products the EU highly relies on foreign sources.
 The results point to 137 highly dependent goods in sensitive ecosystems, such as the energy-intensive industries, health, and the ecosystems relevant for the green and digital transformation.

-This analysis is accompanied by six in-depth reviews on raw materials, batteries, active pharmaceutical ingredients, hydrogen, semiconductors and cloud and edge technologies, that provide insights into the origin and impact of those strategic dependencies.
+6 in-depth reviews on raw materials, batteries, active pharmaceutical ingredients, hydrogen, semiconductors and cloud and edge technologies accompany this analysis, which provide insights into the origin and impact of those strategic dependencies.

 The update also presents the main indicators to monitor the competitiveness of the EU economy including single market integration, productivity growth, international competitiveness, public and private investment and R&D investment.